Resources

 While all three configurations contribute to a mobile-friendly site, it's essential to note that the guide's content primarily addresses dynamic serving and separate URL setups.
 In the case of responsive design, where content and metadata remain consistent across devices, the considerations differ.

-Key Practices for Google’s Mobile-First Indexing
+SEO Best Practices for Google’s Mobile-First Indexing

 Now that you're acquainted with mobile-first indexing and the configurations to get there, let's explore vital practices to ready your website for Googlebot: